 Yesterday I walked around all day trying to tamper down my obsessive thoughts about my sobriety and this blog.
-I'm obsessed and yesterday I would swing from thinking "now I'm addicted to this, boring and restrictive sobriety-I can't focus on my usual books and podcasts, Arabic is long forgotten, and I wasn't even that bad to begin with-why am I making this big change where I've lost some of the pastimes I love?"
-Then I would swing over to the other side, "I need to keep recovery and effects of drinking in the focus so I don't become complacent, I need to learn and grow-and I'm learning so much about myself and how to protect myself from addiction."
-That was my day yesterday: trying not to obsess and obsessing about that and I only succeeded in not blogging and watching a movie not related to sobriety.
+I'm obsessed and yesterday I would swing from thinking "now I'm addicted to this boring and restrictive sobriety.
+I can't focus on my usual books and podcasts, Arabic is long forgotten, and I wasn't even that bad to begin with.
+Why am I making this big change, it is causing me to lose some of the pastimes I love?"
+Then I would swing over to the other side, "I need to keep recovery and effects of drinking in the focus so I don't become complacent, I need to learn and grow and I'm learning so much about myself and how to protect myself from addiction."
+That was my day yesterday: trying not to obsess and obsessing about obsessing and I only succeeded in not blogging and watching a movie not related to sobriety.
 Not the balanced life I strive for.

-Part of my swinging has to do with the constant questioning of if I am an alcoholic, and who am I willing to admit that to-this shape shifter persona of mine alters the emphasis depending on the perceived audience, even when I'm just thinking about it.
-So the obsessiveness in listening and reading about other people's stories is helpful, so helpful to strip away the stereotypes and see how my stories are one variation of so many-full of denial, pain, history, and finally self-discovery...regardless or with disregard with what others said about the our drinking.
+Part of my swinging has to do with the constant questioning of if I am an alcoholic, and who am I willing to admit that to.
+This shape shifter persona of mine alters the emphasis depending on the perceived audience, even when I'm just thinking about it.
+So the obsessiveness in listening and reading about other people's stories is helpful, so helpful to strip away the stereotypes and see how my stories are one variation of so many.
+A story full of denial, pain, sorted history, and finally self-discovery...regardless or with disregard with what others said about our drinking.